Rod MacDonald: Style

 A tenor with a clear voice and wide range, MacDonald is often cited for both his musicality and the content of his songs about political and social events: "Rod MacDonald is a brilliant folk singer and composer.
 His melodic songs possess words that go straight into your heart and soul."
 The Press Of Atlantic City ...
 "A poet with a lot on his mind who has never allowed himself to make points at the expense of making music."
 The Boston Globe ...
 "True to the folk tradition, MacDonald is not afraid to get political, take chances, and perhaps shock some people....MacDonald's place in the folk hall of fame is assured by his 'A Sailor's Prayer,' a hymn-styled tune that many people have mistaken for a traditional song."
 All-Music Guide.

 Although usually labeled a folk singer, his musical styles include rock, pop, country, light jazz, and blues.
 In addition to his work in Greenwich Village and Florida, he has written extensively of experiences on US Indian reservations and in Europe, living in Italy from 1989 to 1992.

 Personal life

 MacDonald lives in Delray Beach, Florida, with wife Nicole (Hitz) MacDonald, of Chur, Switzerland, and children Elliot and Alena.
-During the 2020-21 pandemic and shutdown, he has performed a ninety-minute concert each Sunday evening on Facebook, restarted the Greenwich Village Folk Festival as a monthly online series, and released Boulevard, a cd of "my first songs, the first original words and music I wrote and sang for friends, on the street, and in clubs and coffeehouses.
+During the 2020-21 pandemic and shutdown, he performed a ninety-minute concert each Sunday evening on Facebook, restarted the Greenwich Village Folk Festival as a monthly online series, and released Boulevard, a cd of "my first songs, the first original words and music I wrote and sang for friends, on the street, and in clubs and coffeehouses.
 Nearly all were never recorded, until 2020."
+He also continued his lecture series Music Americana at Florida Atlantic University's Osher/Lifelong Learning program, and has since released Rants And Romance and resumed live performing.